 Formal Operational Stage - Piaget's 4th Stage (Examples)

 Would you say that you think abstractly?
 Do you think about the “bigger picture?”
 I don’t mean thinking about your life 10 years in the future.
-I mean thinking about the purpose of existence and why humans have evolved in the way that we have.
-We’re not going to tackle all of these questions today, but we are going to talk about how we came to ask these types of questions and how we answer them.
+I mean thinking about the purpose of existence and why humans have evolved as we have.
+We’re not tackling all of these questions today, but we will talk about how we came to ask them and how we answer them.

-These skills aren’t strengths of children in elementary or middle school.
-Until children reach the formal operational stage in Jean Piaget's Theory of Cognitive Development, they are going through three stages of concrete development that only allow them to think concretely.
-They can follow the rules of how the world works, but are limited by these concrete concepts.
+Children in elementary or middle school typically do not possess these skills.
+Until children reach the formal operational stage in Jean Piaget's Theory of Cognitive Development, they go through three concrete development stages that only allow them to think concretely.
+They can follow the rules of how the world works but are limited by these concrete concepts.

 What Is the Formal Operational Stage?

-Once children reach adolescence, they enter what is called the Formal Operational Stage.
+Once children reach adolescence, they enter the Formal Operational Stage.
 This is the last stage in Piaget’s Theory of Cognitive Development.
 The Formal Operational Stage doesn’t end - there are ways that you can heighten your abstract problem-solving skills from age 12 to age 112!

 Age Range

 The formal operational stage begins between around 11-12.
 Children are usually in grade school around this time.
-They have the ability to take on more responsibilities than they did in earlier stages of development, but they are still considered to be young children.
-Health organizations typically still categorize ages 11 and 12 as "middle childhood."
+They can take on more responsibilities than they did in earlier stages of development, but they are still considered young children.
+Health organizations still categorize ages 11 and 12 as "middle childhood."

 Entering the Formal Operational Stage

-At ages 11 and 12, children have just finished the concrete operational stage.
+Children ages 11 and 12 have just finished the concrete operational stage.
 This stage lasts from ages 6-11.
 By the time a child enters the formal operational stage, they should be able to:

 • Arrange items in a logical order